vishnusk2004/Mini_Project/Documentation/documentation_2.md

 - Data Collection: Web scraping from job listing websites

 ### Installation and Setup
 Currently, the Job Search Website is not available for local installation.
-However, you can access it online at [https://vishnusk2004.github.io/Mini_Project/].
+However, you can access it online at [Job Match Maker](https://vishnusk2004.github.io/Mini_Project/).

 ### Usage Examples
 1. To search for job listings, enter your skills, location, and experience on the "Try" page.